lukedotpng/connections/README.md

 -   Use `WASD` or arrow keys to hover over different tiles
 -   Press `space` to select a tile
 -   Once you've selected four tiles, press `enter` to make a guess

-#### Features To Add

--   Use smaller ncurses-like library for drawing board
--   Limit amount of guesses
--   Tell player when they have guessed 3/4 correct from a category
--   Allow for inputing a date when running to play past boards